metarhia/swayer/README.md

   Includes initial data provided by a developer.
   - **Initial data** - data set associated with corresponding html node to be rendered.
-  - **Schema config** - an object describing configuration data for lazy loaded schema.
+  - **Schema reference** - an object describing reference configuration for lazy loaded schema.
   - **Lazy schema** - a schema loaded from a different module on demand.
 - **Component** - an object instantiated by the framework using schema.
 Provides